mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 nothing # hide
 ```

-In this scenario, JuliaGrid detects that the parameters affecting the Jacobian matrices remain unchanged.
+Here, JuliaGrid detects that the parameters affecting the Jacobian matrices remain unchanged.
 As a result, it reuses the previously computed factorizations, leading to significantly faster power flow computation compared to recomputing the factorization from scratch.

 ---

 ##### Limitations
-Attempting to change bus types or leaving generator buses without a generator and then proceeding directly to the iteration process is not viable.
+Attempting to change bus types or leaving generator buses without a generator and then running the iteration process is not viable.
 In such scenarios, JuliaGrid will raise an error:
 ```@repl ACPowerFlowSolution
 updateBus!(analysis; label = "Bus 2", type = 2)
 ```